tmtk75/tmtk75.github.io/source/2013-02-19-an_onneliner_for_pretty_print_json.md

 ---
 layout: post
 title: An oneliner to format JSON in pretty-print with Ruby
-tags: onenliner Ruby JSON prettyprint
+tags: onenliner, Ruby, JSON, prettyprint
 lang:
 creation-date: 2013-02-19 15:43:13 +0900
 modified-date: 2013-02-19 15:43:13 +0900